greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 YouTube videos are defined in videos.txt.
 You should paste the URLs of all the YouTube videos you wish to download, seperated by a newline.

+### Search Terms

+You can put a list of searches into search_terms.txt, and run youtube_search.py to get the URLS of Creative Commons videos that show up when that search is used.
+The usage of youtube_search.py is as follows:

+	youtube_search.py --input_file <name of input file, usually search_terms.txt>  --api_key <a Google API key that can use the YouTube V3 API> --max_results <how many videos the script will try to pull per search>

+Example:

+	python youtube_search.py --input_file search_terms.txt --api_key 1234567890REMOVEDOURAPIASIKEYTSPRIVATEINFO0987654321 --max_results 3

+There is a script in the s1_baseline/ folder that generates a list of search terms, and outputs it to search_terms.txt.

 ### Local Download

 You can use this command: